pedrohenriquecardoso/rabbitmq-hello-world/README.md

     npm i
     ```

-4. If you don't have RabbitMQ installed, you can run it in a Docker container:
+4. If you don't have RabbitMQ installed, you can run it in a Docker container.

     ```sh
     docker run -it --rm --name rabbitmq -p 5552:5552 -p 15672:15672 -p 5672:5672  \